mknabe/angular-world-cup/README.md

 # TODO

-- [ ] Responsive design, also design that responds to how many groups there are without hardcoding
+- [x] Responsive design for groups
 - [ ] Load bracket dynamically
 - [ ] Click on a match to see event details
     - [ ] Combine home and away team events and order them by time